Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Semiconductors

-Now, consider a narrow-gap semiconductor with a gap $E_g \sim \SI{10}{\meV}$.
-For scattering near the gap ($\omega \simeq E_g$), we have $q_{\mathrm{min}} \simeq \SI{10}{\eV} \ll 2\pi/a$, so there are two important differences from the analysis above: the delocalized electrons in the uppermost valence band dominate the behavior of the scattering rate, and the $q \to 0$ limit is appropriate.
+On the other hand, for near-gap scattering in a narrow-gap semiconductor ($E_g \sim \SI{10}{\meV}$), we have $q_{\mathrm{min}} \simeq \SI{10}{\eV} \ll 2\pi/a$, so the delocalized electrons in the uppermost valence band dominate the behavior of the scattering rate as $q \to 0$.
 We may understand the absence of screening in these systems through the Lindhard form of the dielectric function \cite{dressel2002electrodynamics}, which shows that $\epsilon(\bb q, \omega)$ has a finite limit as $\bb q \to 0$, with the imaginary part proportional to the interband transition matrix element.
 The lack of mobile charge carriers inhibits the screening present in metals.
-In the next section, we discuss a particular example of such a narrow-gap semiconductor: a Dirac material.
+In the next section, we discuss an example of such a narrow-gap semiconductor: a Dirac material.